“I like nonsense; it wakes up the brain cells.”

 It’s only been in the last few years that she’s been writing these stories down, thanks to the encouragement of her wonderful husband Brett.
 Also, thanks to the thoughtful tutelage of her many writing professors at Kennesaw State University, she’s found a voice for a variety of styles besides humor.

-With this new mindset, Al creates works that entertain, inform, and point out the absurdities in life, especially the ones that we all possess.
+With this new mindset, Al creates works that entertain, inform, and point out the absurdities in life.
+But she’ll also help us remember how wonderful the world can be.

 Her published works:

-“Truth is a Stranger to Friction” a flash fiction story soon to appear in the online literary magazine Five:2:One–The Side Show.
+“Truth is a Stranger to Friction”–a flash fiction story now appearing in the online literary magazine Five:2:One–The Side Show!

 Her works in progress: